CraftAcademyLabs/ca_course/rails_messaging.md

 # Rails Messaging

 ###Objective
+The main objective for this challenge is to practice the workflow that we want to use in our projects with focus on:
+1. Agile methods for software development
+2. Pair Programming
+3. Collaboration using Git and GitHub
+4. Test- and Behaivior Driven Development

+We will provide you with a lot of implementation code so you wont get stuck on that.
+To make that application work is the easy part.
+Your responsibility is to make sure you understand the entire process and make use of it.
+We will be evaluation you on that and not if you get the application up and running.

+This is a non-trivial application and even if the gems we will be using will provide most of the functionality we will need, it is still a hard challenge.
+The only way you will succeed is if you pay close attention to details and focus on the right tasks in the right time.

+At some point during this week you will be asked to explain your workflow to the coaches.
+We will evaluate each and every commit you make to GitHub and we will pay close attention to the sequence in which you do things.
+Documenting all aspects of your application in your README file is, of course, important.

+In the steps below we have not taken into account anything that has to do with writing tests.
+The code snippets are for your convenience only, and you might choose NOT to use them.
+It is important however that you focus on practicing what me mention abowe and not get stuck on implementation.

+###The scope

 We will be building an application that allows users send and receive messages  between themselves.
 Our application should keep a list of messages organized into folders: `sentbox`, `inbox` and `trash` and also ability to send notifications via mail.